jarun/imgp/README.md

 - In regular mode (default), output image resolution will be 1152x768
 - In adaptive mode, output image resolution will be 1366x910

+## Performance

+`imgp` could resize 8823 images (~4.5GB in size) of mixed resolutions (high to regular) stored in an external USB 2.0 hard disk at an adaptive resolution of 1366x1000 in around 8 minutes.
+The resulting size was 897MB (~ 20%).

+`imgp` uses Python PIL/Pillow library.
+Nautilus Image Converter calls the `convert` utility from ImageMagick.
+For a comparative benchmark, head [here](https://github.com/uploadcare/pillow-simd#benchmarks).

 ## Installation

 ### Dependencies

 `imgp` requires Python 3.5 or later.
-It uses the Python PIL/Pillow library.

 To install PIL library on Ubuntu, run: